TVR: Smolensky ownership

 In July 2004, Nikolay Smolensky bought the company from Wheeler.
 Despite his Russian nationality, Smolensky said he intended TVR to remain a British company.

 In April 2006, responding to falling demand and with production rumoured to have dropped from 12 cars a week to 3 or 4, TVR laid off 300 of its staff members.
 At the same time, the firm announced plans to move to updated facilities in the Squires Gate district of Blackpool, citing impending expiry of the lease of the current factory in late 2006, where owner Peter Wheeler was said to be planning to build a housing estate.

 In October 2006, Smolensky announced that body production and final assembly for TVR would move to Turin with only engine production remaining in the UK.
 In protest at this and to show support for the workers, a large number of TVR owners paraded through central London on 26 November 2006.
 Dubbed "London Thunder", it was also an attempt at the official world record for the biggest one-marque convoy on record.

-By December 2006, it emerged that Smolensky had split TVR into a number of different companies: the brand and intellectual property rights had been transferred to a core Smolensky company; TVR Motors held the licence to the brands and intellectual property in the UK, as well as sales and marketing of the brand; TVR Power - the automotive parts business - had been sold to outside investors; and Blackpool Automotive which held the factory and manufacturing assets.
+By December 2006, it emerged that Smolensky had split TVR into a number of different companies: the brand and intellectual property rights had been transferred to a core Smolensky company; TVR Motors held the licence to the brands and intellectual property in the UK, as well as sales and marketing of the brand; TVR Power, the automotive parts business, had been sold to outside investors; and Blackpool Automotive which held the factory and manufacturing assets.

 On 13 December 2006, Smolensky and production director Mike Penny resigned as directors of Blackpool Automotive, being replaced by Smolensky's UK personal assistant Roger Billinghurst and 25-year-old Austrian Angelco Stamenkov.
 By 24 December, Blackpool Automotive was in administration.

 On 22 February 2007, it was revealed that Smolensky was once again the owner of the company, having been the highest bidder.

-On 8 October 2007, it was realised that Smolensky was still in control of the company and was hoping to restart production, with a target of 2,000 cars to be sold in 2008. and on 11 July TVR announced the relaunching of the Sagaris as the Sagaris 2, at its new centre near Wesham in Lancashire, though this did not happen and the company took no action for another two years.
+On 8 October 2007, it was reported that Smolensky was still in control of the company and was hoping to restart production, with a target of 2,000 cars to be sold in 2008. and on 11 July TVR announced the relaunching of the Sagaris as the Sagaris 2, at its new centre near Wesham in Lancashire, though this did not happen and the company took no action for another two years.

 In June 2010, German manufacturer Gullwing, a specialist German firm which held a minority share in TVR, said they would start producing a new car from September 2010.
 Boss Juergen Mohr said "Having been a TVR owner, I think this will be the best TVR ever."
 He also confirmed the company was planning new models, possibly with alternative drivetrains.
 "I can imagine everything, even electric-powered cars," Mohr said.